TheMaster1127/HTH/DOCUMENTATION.md

 ---

-The `FileRead` feature in HeavenToHell (HTH) allows you to read the contents of a file into a variable within your script.
+The `FileRead` feature in HeavenToHell (HTH) allows you to read the contents of a file into a variable within your script ONLY UPON TRANSPILATION.
 It's important to note that when using `FileRead`, you must provide the filename as a literal string without using variables directly in the filename argument.

 #### Syntax: